 - January 15, 2020: Deadline for educators to submit their application to participate.
 Participation is limited to 40 educators.
 Applications will be accepted on a rolling basis through January 15.

 - January 16, 2020: Virtual launch event and training (recording and slides) for educators from 4–5:30 PM PST.
 During this training, we will discuss the overall event and introduce Pactful, the UN Global Goals, and the first of the three design thinking phases (Understand).

 - January 17, 2020–April 30, 2020: Educators work with their students using the Pactful app through the three stages of design thinking and a classroom pitch event.
 Educators will be invited to virtual webinars from 4–5 PM PST to support their ongoing efforts.
 Webinars will be recorded and archived for later viewing if you are unable to attend.

-- May 22, 2020 (previously May 1st): Deadline for educators to submit one team’s recorded Pitch (no more than 5 minutes) for consideration in the final event and prizes.
+- May 22, 2020 (previously May 1st): Deadline for educators to submit recorded Pitches for 1–3 teams (no more than 5 minutes) for consideration in the final event and prizes.